 The Science of Reading Explained: Phonics

-In our blog and video series, The Science of Reading Explained, we unpacked this important research model that backs one of the most critical elements of education—foundational literacy.
+In our article and video series, The Science of Reading Explained, we unpacked this important research model that backs one of the most critical elements of education—foundational literacy.
 This specific model is a popular topic in education right now due to pandemic disruptions affecting reading proficiency growth scores during 2022 spring assessments.
 States across the country are turning to research-backed, effective literacy practices, such as those suggested by the science of reading, to accelerate learning recovery.

 If you’re looking for more information on what exactly the science of reading entails and why it’s currently generating buzz, be sure to check out the first post in this series.
 If you’re all caught up, let’s dive in to the first science of reading pillar—phonics!

 What Is Phonics?

 Phonics instruction teaches students the correlating sounds with letters or groups of letters in an alphabetic writing system.
 The science of reading research tells us that phonics instruction is necessary for all students and that effective phonics instruction should be systematic.